danik4985/sus/README.md

 **`numberObfLevel`**`:0~3` - How heavily to obfuscate numbers

 **`stringArrObfLevel`**`:0~3` - How heavily to obfuscate the strings extracted to an array

+**`checkNumbers`**`:boolean` - Verify if number obfuscation didn't malform the number (as higher levels of obfuscation can cause problems with big numbers) using `eval` and use lower obfuscation level for that number if it did

 **`extractStringsToArray`**`:boolean|"Random"` - Obfuscate strings by extracting them to an array